EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

-In general, the correct behaviour for a verifier will be to start with an appraisal policy of claims to look for, and where appropriate the expected values (ex.: FipsMode: true), and any additional claims that may be in the evidence SHOULD be ignored.
+In general, the correct behaviour for a verifier will be to start with an appraisal policy of claims to look for, and where appropriate the expected values (for example, FipsMode: true), and any additional claims that may be in the evidence SHOULD be ignored.

 # Implementation Considerations